 Colocation Better Than Cloud IaaS In The Post-Covid Economy

-With the 7% inflation in 2021 in the U.S. (5% in European Union's Eurozone) smaller and medium companies face increasing business expenses and loss of business, as most of their clients have definitely not become richer.
+With the 7% inflation in 2021 in the U.S and 9.1% in 2022.
+(8% in European Union's Eurozone in 2022) smaller and medium companies face increasing business expenses and loss of business, as most of their clients have definitely not become richer.
 The rapid digitalization of the economy and the wide adoption of using IT services and Cloud infrastructure on the pay-as-you-go model puts millions of SMBs at risk.
-They face increase pressure from corporate structures, an uncertain future, and increasing costs for technology services.
+They face increased pressure from corporate structures, an uncertain future, and increasing costs for technology services.

 1. In the digital economy, both individuals and business entities need computing capacity, either for storage or for application hosting.
 It is not an option to have it.